mistycheney/MouseBrainAtlas/README.md

 <a name="param"></a> Parameters
 -----

 Parameter settings are stored as JSON files under the `params` sub-directory.

-To make editing the parameters easier, you can also modify [this google spreadsheet](https://docs.google.com/spreadsheets/d/1S189da_CxzC3GKISG3hZDG0n7mMycC0v4zTiRJraEUE/edit), and then use [this script](https://gist.github.com/mistycheney/be1f758bfcd5f852c9b5#file-sync_params_google_spreadsheet-py) to download the corresponding csv file to overwrite `params.csv`.
+Each JSON file specifies a particular set of parameters.
+They are named param_<param id>.json.

 #### Gabor filter bank parameters ##
 * **param_id**: an integer id for this set of parameters, default parameter is id 0 (change to string)